coleglover/polystacker/README.md

 Thanks for checking out the polystacker.

 The purpose of this add on is to take a subset of selected polygons (in my case - footprints of photographs) and snap them to a single point.
-This helps organize your images and may reduce error down the production line if you plan on doing further analysis your groups of images.
+This helps organize your images and may reduce error further down the production line if you plan on doing further analysis of your image groups.

 Enjoy!